jaryncolbert/recurse-world-map/README.md

 ## Local Set Up

 The app is comprised of a Flask back-end and a React front-end.
+The instructions below detail
+how to set up and start both parts of the app.

 ### Start the Back End with the RC API